 3) By the evolution of an extra-embryonic membrane specialized for respiratory exchange called the chorioallantois.
 We shall discuss this briefly in my section on extra-embryonic membranes.

-All reptile eggs measured to date are larger than those observed in amphibians and generally appear to display a higher rate of metabolic activity and oxygen consumption.
+Reptile eggs are larger than amphibian eggs and generally display a higher rates of metabolic activity and oxygen consumption.
 Amniotes on the whole display a vast range of egg sizes.
 Freedom from the mentioned size constraints allowed for bigger offspring and, by extension, bigger adults.
 This newly available range of body-sizes was crucial to the evolutionary success of the amniotes in the long run.

 Some researchers suggest that elevated oxygen levels in the late Carboniferous may have eased the various size constraints (related to gas diffusion) discussed earlier and helped along with the evolution of large eggs.

 Why are Amniote eggs “yolkier” than the typical amphibian egg?

 Since development within the egg among Amniotes is geared towards the production of a miniature adult rather than a free-living, immature aquatic larva (as in most amphibians), a large store of nutrients (in the form of “yolk”) is needed to carry the embryo through the whole extent of development.
 In other words, amniote eggs are stocked up for the long haul – and have large yolk sacs richly provided with blood vessels to convey nutrients to the growing embryo.
 The increased nutritional requirement imposed by “direct development” is the reason Amniotes needed bigger eggs and larger amounts of yolk.
 Because more has to be invested in each egg, reptiles also tend to lay fewer eggs than amphibians or fish.